TomTom9595/Cas12a-Complex-Environment/README.md

 # NAR
-Operating CRISPR/Cas12a in a complex sequence background Each folder contains the python scripts that were used to analyse the data shown in the respective figure as well as the used sequences.
+Operating CRISPR/Cas12a in a complex sequence background Each folder contains the python scripts and data that were used to create the respective figure.